 The slv1 interface must maintain pending transaction counters to support this functionality.

 Whether or not the slv1 interface is active in the tunnel, the downstream regbus master (rbm/m) must have the pd_active input for its own power domain tied to 1 (always active), as it must never fence for its own power domain when rbm_tunnel is instantiated in front of it.
 Correspondingly, its fence_ack_<PD>_n/fence_done_<PD>_n outputs for its own power domain should be left unused (floating).
 However, as noted earlier, the regbus master does implement fencing and draining for downstream power domains.

+User Regbus Bridges

+User regbus bridges provide a connection between a regbus slave and a host interface, allowing access to host registers over regbus.
+The HW requirements are the same as for other slave bridges (e.g., AXI4S)… these bridges must participate in sleep_req_n/sleep_ack_n handshake for their own power domain.

+These bridges invoke additional fencing requirements at the regbus master since the hosts that are connected may be in different power domains than the bridge… i.e., these bridges have both power_domain and power_domain_host properties, and the ring slave (and therefore the regbus ring to which the bridge is connected) lives in power_domain, where the host lives in power_domain_host, which may be set differently.
+NocStudio must configure the regbus master address table entries for user regbus bridges such that they include the power_domain_host of these bridges in the PD dependency list.

 NocStudio Requirements